Terms and Conditions

 For the avoidance of doubt, the exemptions referred to above do not permit you to incorporate all or any part of the content of this website in any commercial publication or document, or for any other commercial purpose.

-Your information: How we collect it and why
+Your personal information: How we collect it and why

-Your data will be used to fulfil a request that you make when disclosing your personal details.
+Your personal information will be used to fulfil a request that you make when disclosing your personal details.

 Disclosure to third parties

-Your information will not be passed on or sold to third parties without your expressed permission.
+Your information will not be passed on or sold to any other third parties without your expressed permission.

 Our website stores information about web visitors for statistical purposes.
 Information will include your IP address, page views, page request results and browser information.
 This information is used for statistical purposes and may only be disclosed to authorised official third parties (such as the police) upon request.